oess/openmm_orion/docs/source/mddatarecord.rst

 ==============================

-Molecular Dynamics (MD) simulations are notoriously time consuming and very computational demanding.
-In terms of data, a lot of information need to be stored and retrieved such as atomic coordinates, atomic velocities, forces and energies just to cite only few and extracting and managing this data becomes crucial.
-The MD DataRecord API is an attempt to simplify the storing and retrieving of this information in the MD floe programming for Orion.
+Molecular Dynamics (MD) simulations are notoriously time consuming and computational demanding.
+In terms of data, a lot of information need to be stored and retrieved such as atomic coordinates, atomic velocities, forces and energies just to cite only few; extracting and managing this data then becomes crucial.
+The MD DataRecord API simplifies the access to the md data in the MD floe programming for Orion.
-In the OpenEye Datarecord data is exchanged between cubes in format of data records where POD data, custom objects, json data etc.  are stored and retrieved by using the associated field names and types.
+In the OpenEye Datarecord model, data is exchanged between cubes in format of data records where POD data, custom objects, json data etc.  are stored and retrieved by using the associated field names and types.
 The MD Datarecord API is built on the top of the OpenEye Datarecord, standardizing the record content